-Grant claims will be processed through a series of checks, including checks against our business rates database and checks for fraud including use of the Government Spotlight anti-fraud software and the National Fraud Initiative database.
+Grant claims will be processed through a series of checks.
 The District Council reserves the right to verify/put on hold any application to enable detailed checks to be carried out.
 Any suspected cases of fraud will be investigated by the Council's Auditor and passed on to the relevant Government agency.